-- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - for example, weekend or early morning shifts. - In limited circumstances, you can claim the cost of trips between home and work, where: - you have shifting places of employment (that is, you don't have a fixed workplace and you continually travel from one work site to another during your workday) - you carry bulky tools or equipment for work, and all of the following apply - the tools or equipment are essential to perform your employment duties and you don't carry them merely as a matter of choice - the tools or equipment are bulky meaning that because of the size and weight they are awkward to transport and can only be transported conveniently by the use of a motor vehicle - there is no secure storage for the items at the workplace.
+- You can't claim the costs of trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - for example, weekend work. - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, travelling from your first job as an electrician to your second job as a TAFE teacher - to and from an alternate workplace for the same employer on the same day. - In limited circumstances, you can claim the cost of trips between home and work, where: - you have shifting places of employment (that is, you have no fixed place of work and you continually travel from one work site to another throughout your workday) - you carry bulky tools or equipment for work and all of the following apply

+- the tools or equipment are essential to perform your employment duties and you don't carry them merely as a matter of choice - the tools or equipment are bulky, meaning that because of the size and weight they are awkward to transport and can only be transported conveniently by the use of a motor vehicle - there is no secure storage for the items at the workplace.